hydroper/rust-langmeantree/README.md

 It is recommended for fields to always start with a underscore `_`, and consequently using accesses such as `_x()`, or `set__x(v)`.

-Then, you would implement methods that override other methods in a base meaning, allowing for an *unified* data type that supports methods that operate on more than one variant.
+Then, you would implement methods that may be overriden by subtype meanings in a base meaning, allowing for an *unified* data type that supports methods that operate on more than one variant.

 ## Shared containers